 - This game wasn’t made for this, so we can’t blame the developers, but the fighting mechanic feels dull and rather unappealing, but you get used to it.

-One of the many pleasures simulation games, not just the Sims, is making everything work.
+One of the many pleasures of real-life free simulation games, not just the Sims, is making everything work.
 This game is the perfect clearest indicator of just that.
-When its all are running smoothly, your train station is full of happiness.
+When it’s all are running smoothly, your train station is full of happiness.
 When it’s not, you’ll know about it quickly as bottlenecks appear in front of ticket barriers, and the whole world seems to be waiting on a train that’s only got two carriages.
 This game feels like a puzzle as you level the ground around tracks.
 Make sure everyone is getting off the right side of the trains, and exiting in a usual fashion.
-Overcrowd might look innocent and sweet, but there’s an enjoyably brutal granularity.
+The overcrowd might look innocent and sweet, but there’s an enjoyably brutal granularity.

 - The gameplay is surprisingly addictive.